Code-Institute-Submissions/Helpdesk-Micro/README.md

 ### Tools

-The W3C Markup Validator and W3C CSS Validator Services were used to validate the HTML and CSS of the project to ensure there were no syntax errors.
+The W3C Markup Validator and W3C CSS Validator Services were used to validate the HTML and CSS of the project.
+No errors were found.

 -   [W3C Markup Validator](https://validator.w3.org/#validate_by_input)
 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)

 The Esprima JavaScript Syntax Validator & JSHint were used to validate the JavaScript of the project.
+No errors were found.

 -   [Esprima JavaScript Syntax Validator](https://esprima.org/demo/validate.html)
 -   [JSHint](https://jshint.com/)

 The PEP8 Online & ExtendsClass Python Syntax Checker were used to validate the Python of the project.
+No errors were found.

 -   [ExtendsClass Python Syntax Checker](https://extendsclass.com/python-tester.html)
 -   [PEP8 online](http://pep8online.com/)